-We have audited the accompanying statements of net assets available for benefits of the Hudson Global, Inc. 401(k) Savings Plan (the "Plan") as of December 31, 2021 and 2020, the related statement of changes in net assets available for benefits for the year ended December 31, 2021, and the related notes (collectively, the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the net assets available for benefits of the Plan as of December 31, 2021 and 2020, and the changes in net assets available for benefits for the year ended December 31, 2021, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying statement of net assets available for benefits of the Hudson Global, Inc. 401(k) Savings Plan (the Plan) as of December 31, 2022, the related statement of changes in net assets available for benefits for the year then ended, and the related notes to the financial statements (collectively, the financial statements).
+In our opinion, the financial statements present fairly, in all material respects, the net assets available for benefits of the Plan as of December 31, 2022, and the changes in net assets available for benefits for the year then ended in conformity with accounting principles generally accepted in the United States of America.